 (i) Check that the final observing programme satisfies the original specified requirements (review and obtain feedback from users);

-(j) Develop (or update existing) contingency plan and business continuity plan for the observing programme.
+(j) Develop (or update existing) contingency and business continuity plans for the observing programme;

+(k) Coordinate with stakeholders (e.g. aviation authorities, research institutions), and users to align network services with user requirements.

 Knowledge and skill requirements

-(a) Users’ requirements for data under various WMO application areas;
+(a) Users’ requirements for data across WMO application areas;

-(b) Meteorological instruments and communications systems installed in the observing network, commercially available alternatives and emerging developments;
+(b) Instruments and communications systems installed in the observing network, commercially available alternatives and emerging technologies;

-(c) Programme management, including knowledge of programme planning, organizational structure, design and scheduling of tasks and liaison with stakeholders;
+(c) Programme management skills, including planning, task scheduling, organizational structure, and stakeholder engagement;

-(d) Financial planning and management, including knowledge of different financial accounting models – for example, accrual and cash accounting, asset versus recurrent costing, costs benefits analysis, and whole-life costing;
+(d) Financial planning and management, including familiarity with accounting models – for example, accrual and cash, costs benefit analysis, and whole-life costing;

-(e) Understanding of uman resource management, including knowledge of planning and developing human resources, and the like;
+(e) Human resource planning and development;

-(f) Contingency planning and existing observing system contingency plans;
+(f) Contingency planning for existing and proposed observing systems;

-(g) Familiarity with WMO regulations, guidelines and activities (for example, the Guide to Instruments and Methods of Observation (WMO-No. 8), the Guide to the Global Observing System (WMO-No. 488), the Manual on the WMO Integrated Global Observing System (WMO-No. 1160), the Rolling Review of Requirements, OSCAR);
+(g) Familiarity with WMO regulations, guidelines and activities (for example, the Guide to Instruments and Methods of Observation (WMO-No. 8), the Guide to Hydrological Practices (WMO-No. 168, Vol I), the Manual on the WMO Integrated Global Observing System (WMO-No. 1160), the Guide to the WMO Integrated Global Observing System (WMO-No. 1165), the Rolling Review of Requirements, OSCAR/Surface, Regional Instrument Centres);

 (h) Familiarity with the Implementation Plan for the Evolution of Global Observing Systems and any national observing system strategies;

-(i) ISO 9001 (Quality Management Systems).
+(i) Quality Management Systems, in particular ISO 9001;

+(k) Applicable national and international regulations, occupational safety standards, and risk assessment methods to safeguard personnel and equipment.

 Competency 2: Procure equipment